tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 - 5'800 stocks
 - 680'000 options (with 5%-95% delta)

-In other words, it takes **2 min to price** an entire US Options Market on a $100 GPU.
+In other words, as per the benchmark, it takes **2 min** to price an entire US Options Market on a
+$100 GPU.
 It should take 10x longer for calibration, which is a more challenging task.

-Few things to keep in mind for the plot above:
+Few things to keep in mind for the results above:

 1. **GPU is 2x faster** in a <u>single-precision</u> mode (gray bin) vs double-precision (yellow bin).
 Meantime, CPU performs more or less the same in both modes (blue and orange bins).

    This is a clear sign that the GPU is limited by <u>data throughput</u>.
-In other words, with its 1'920 cores, the GPU processes data faster than loads it from the GPU memory.
+With its 1'920 cores, the GPU processes data faster than loads it from the GPU memory.

 2. **GPU is 4 years older**, which is a big gap for hardware.
 Nevertheless, the oldish GPU is still faster than the modern CPU.